skroutz/css-style-guide/README.md

 ## Media Queries

-> The point is that you want to have a system that is responsive.
+> The point is that you want to have a system that is responsive.<br/>
 > Bill Joy

 Media queries are an approach to managing state change.
 A media query, depending on the file size, can be defined as a separate partial file, or it can be defined within @media block within a specific style sheet (at the bottom).